Christopher Clapham (Africanist)

 Christopher S. Clapham (born 1941) is a British Africanist and political scientist.
-He studied at Lancaster University and was a senior lecturer in politics (1974–89), and a professor of politics and international relations (1989-2002) there.
+He read PPE at Keble College, Oxford, graduating in 1963.
+In 1971 he joined Lancaster University and served there as senior lecturer in politics (1974–89) and then professor of politics and international relations (1989-2002).
 Since 2002 Clapham is a professor, now emeritus, based at the Centre of African Studies of Cambridge University.